-The Clinical Research Associate role will support the Clinical Trial Manager/Operational Team in executing the trial(s) and maintaining effective communication with project teams to ensure alignment with study timelines.
+Enterin is seeking to hire a Clinical Research Associate to join their growing team.
+This position will support the Clinical Trial Manager/Operational Team in executing the trial(s) and maintaining effective communication with project teams to ensure alignment with study timelines.

-- Order and coordinate study supplies for clinical studies
+- Order and coordinate distribution of study supplies for clinical studies.

-- Conduct co-monitor activities at clinical study sites with CRO/CRA’s to verify adherence to GCP’s, SOP’s and study protocol
+- Conduct co-monitor activities at clinical study sites with CRO/CRA’s to verify adherence to GCP’s, SOP’s and study protocols.

-- Minimum of 2 years of experience in the pharmaceutical / biotechnology industry monitoring as a Clinical Research Associate from study start-up to database lock required
+- Minimum of 5 years of experience in the pharmaceutical / biotechnology industry monitoring as a Clinical Research Associate from study start-up to database lock required.

 - Bachelor’s degree or, an equivalent combination of education and experience sufficient to successfully perform the key responsibilities of the job.